What is Power Piping?

 Specifically, it details the design, materials, fabrication, erection, test, inspection, operation, and maintenance of piping systems.
 Piping used with the Code includes pipe, flanges, bolting, gaskets, valves, pressure-relieving valves/devices, fittings, and the pressure-containing portions of other piping components.

-ASME B31.1-2018 revises the 2016 edition of the same standard code for power piping, and, as the key document for the industry, it contains numerous changes crucial for keeping the standard current.
-In fact, there were so many changes made to this edition that, when listed at the beginning of the current document, the referenced locations of each change comprise three pages.
+ASME B31.1-2020 revises the 2018 edition of the same standard code for power piping, and, as the key document for the industry, it contains numerous changes crucial for keeping the standard current.
+In fact, there were so many changes made to this edition that the list of updates in the beginning of the document comprises six pages.

-Some featured changes made to the ASME B31.1-2018 revision include:
+Some featured changes made to the ASME B31.1-2020 revision include:

 - Clarification that, where service requirements necessitate measures beyond those addressed in the code, such measures are to be specified by the engineering design.